 Like everything in life, there are benefits and drawbacks to opting for leather shoes.
 Here are a few things to bear in mind when deciding between leather or synthetic climbing shoes.

-Breathable – Perhaps the most unique property of leather is the natural breathability, a characteristic which is extremely difficult to replicate with synthetic materials.
+Breathable – Perhaps the most unique property of leather is its natural breathability, a characteristic that is extremely difficult to replicate with synthetic materials.
 The ability to absorb sweat, then release it in the form of vapor, is perhaps the single biggest benefit of making climbing shoes from leather.
 In fact, leather is so good at this, it can absorb up to 30% water without actually feeling wet.

-Your feet will sweat significantly less in a pair of leather climbing shoes compared to that of synthetic climbing shoes.
+Your feet will sweat significantly less in a pair of leather climbing shoes compared to that synthetic climbing shoes.

 Durable – Leather is one of the most durable and hard-wearing fabrics available to shoemakers and clothing manufacturers.
 After all, there’s a reason why bikers are dressed head to toe in the stuff.
 The fibers inside the leather are woven so tightly that it makes the leather more resistant to wear and tear.
 This natural resilience lends itself perfectly to climbing shoes, an environment where our shoes are constantly being scraped across rock and rough gym walls.